ncatlab/nlab-content/pages/4/4/0/6/6044/content.md

 More generally, in any number $n \geq 2$ of dimensions, there is a __multivector-valued binary cross product__ (actually one for each orientation) whose values are $(n-2)$-[[multivector|vectors]]; this includes the scalar-valued cross product when $n = 2$ and the classical cross product when $n = 3$, but gets more complicated for larger values of $n$.
 In particular, for $n = 4$, we have a [[bivector]]-valued cross product, which is the [[Hodge dual]] of the [[exterior product]].

-Or generalizing the scalar-valued binary cross product in a different way, the [[volume]] form on an $n$-dimensional inner-product space is a __scalar-valued $n$-ary cross product__.
+Or generalizing the scalar-valued binary cross product in a different way, the [[volume]] form on an $n$-dimensional inner-product space is a __scalar-valued co-nullary cross product__ (so $n$-ary).
 Notice that there are two of these, one for each orientation, and each of these is the dot product with one of the vector-valued $(n-1)$-ary cross products.
 There are no other scalar-valued cross products, except for the identically zero products of arity $k \gt n$ and the two nullary products given by the unit-norm scalars (so just $1$ and $-1$ over the real numbers) for arbitrary $n$.

 ## Relationships